dalelotts/gilded-rose-javascript/README.md

   - "Conjured" items degrade in *quality* twice as fast as normal items

-Feel free to make any changes to the *update_quality* method and add any new code as long as everything still works correctly.
-However, do not alter the *Item* class or *items* property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.
+Feel free to make any changes to the `updateQuality` method and add any new code as long as everything still works correctly.
+However, do not alter the `Item` class or `items` property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership. (you can mutate/change the _contents_ of the `items` property if you like, we'll cover for you).

 Just for clarification, an item can never have its *quality* increase above 50, however "Sulfuras" is a legendary item and as such its *quality* is 80 and it